FitzwilliamMuseum/fitz-being-an-islander/_research/conference.md

 ----

-12.00: Katerina Kopaka (Emerita Professor of Prehistoric Archaeology, Department of History and Archaeology, University of Crete), _‘A guide to the ancient city of Knossos – the Palace of King Minos I – the Knossos Labyrinth’.
-A new manuscript of Minos Kalokairinos in the Historical Museum of Crete'_
+12.00: Katerina Kopaka (Emerita Professor of Prehistoric Archaeology, Department of History and Archaeology, University of Crete), _A guide to the ancient city of Knossos – the Palace of King Minos I – the Knossos Labyrinth.
+A new manuscript of Minos Kalokairinos in the Historical Museum of Crete_

-12.25: Georgia Flouda (Head of Department of Prehistoric and Minoan Antiquities, Heraklion Archaeological Museum), Alessandro Greco (Professor, University of Sapienza) and Erika Notti ( Assistant Professor, Università Milan) _“Exploring the materiality and epigraphy of Knossian Linear B tablets through 3D modelling and RTI: research objectives and results of the Pa-i-to Project”_
+12.25: Georgia Flouda (Head of Department of Prehistoric and Minoan Antiquities, Heraklion Archaeological Museum), Alessandro Greco (Professor, University of Sapienza) and Erika Notti ( Assistant Professor, Università Milan) _Exploring the materiality and epigraphy of Knossian Linear B tablets through 3D modelling and RTI: research objectives and results of the Pa-i-to Project_

-12.50: Katerina Athanasaki (Head of the Department of Exhibitions, Communication and Education, Heraklion Archaeological Museum), _"Reproducing the Minoans: Travelling plaster copies, made in Crete (1900-1935)"_
+12.50: Katerina Athanasaki (Head of the Department of Exhibitions, Communication and Education, Heraklion Archaeological Museum), _Reproducing the Minoans: Travelling plaster copies, made in Crete (1900-1935)_

 -----